samejack/WorkJS/README.md

 # WorkJS [![Build Status](https://travis-ci.org/samejack/point-core.svg?branch=master)](https://travis-ci.org/samejack/point-core)
-WorkJS is a NodeJS Web Design Pattern.
-Use JS annotation (JS Doc) to design your backend service and defined router.
+WorkJS is a NodeJS Web Design Pattern (tiny framework!?).
+Use JS annotation (JS Doc) to design your backend service (API) and defined router as the same time.
 WorkJS includes basejs, express and socket.io project.
+You can build your controller use Object-Oriented Programming.
 Write document and defined router at same time.
 Maybe, you can build your http service quickly.

 ## Getting Started